jmilkiewicz/OverheadCourse/signups/index.markdown

 - are unable to transition from defense to attack effectively and/or
 - can not play against hard hitters

+While it's natural to be ambitious and strive for greatness, rushing without a solid foundation can hinder progress and limit your true potential.

+If you have doubt which training would be better for you then select *Padel essentials*.

-If you are still not sure which training will be better for you don't hesitate to contact us <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>. so we can help you make the most informative decision.
+If you are still not convinced, don't hesitate to contact us <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>, so we can help you make the most informative decision.

 *Please note that detailed training program will be adjusted to the level of experience/skills of participants.*

+## Location
+To be announced, but we will train in
+<a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a> or in  <a href="https://padelfc.com/" target="_blank"> Padel FC </a>

 ## Training Plan
 All participants will be divided into groups of 4.